How To Setup and Configures Proxy Server - Squid Proxy

 Follow the steps to setup proxy server.

-Step1: Update the server
+Step 1: Update the server

-sudo yum update -y
+sudo apt update -y

-sudo yum -y install squid
+sudo apt -y install squid

-Step 4: Start and enable squid server.
+Step 3: Start and enable Squid server.

 sudo systemctl start squid